 Decades of investments by the federal government and industry in five key clean energy technologies are making an impact today.
 The cost of land-based wind power, utility and distributed photovoltaic (PV) solar power, light emitting diodes (LEDs), and electric vehicles (EVs) has fallen by 41% to as high as 94% since 2008.
 These cost reductions have enabled widespread adoption of these technologies with deployment increasing across the board.

 This analysis examines three technology pathways for increasing the use of natural gas by cars.
 Natural gas can be burned directly in an internal combustion engine or serve as an energy source for hydrogen and electricity.

-The mission of Policy and Analysis is to provide consistent, objective, and credible analysis for the Office of Energy Efficiency and Renewable Energy's (EERE's) activities and an understanding of the effect of various policies on EERE's core mission.
+The mission of Strategic Priorities and Impact Analysis is to provide consistent, objective, and credible analysis for the Office of Energy Efficiency and Renewable Energy's (EERE's) activities and an understanding of the effect of various policies on EERE's core mission.
 This includes informing investment decisions through data and scenario analyses in order to maximize their effectiveness and return on investment for the taxpayer.

-The Policy and Analysis team achieves its mission by delivering:
+The Strategic Priorities and Impact Analysis team achieves its mission by delivering:

 Why it Matters

 - We inform EERE's corporate decisions and program implementation through data-driven, portfolio-based analysis of technology and policy to help drive cost-effective decisions.